 Music to Film and TV

 In 2012 Cornel completed his first feature film soundtrack for the Australian film “Save Your Legs” (released Feb 2013).
-Later in 2013, he worked and completed two other films, Zak Hilditch's apocalyptic thriller "These Final Hours" (to be released July 2014) and Angus Sampson's drug smuggling, intestinal thriller "The Mule" (later in 2014).
+Later in 2013, he worked and completed two other films, Zak Hilditch's apocalyptic thriller "These Final Hours" and Angus Sampson's drug smuggling, intestinal thriller "The Mule".
+In 2014 he composed the thriller/romance "Cut Snake" (released 2015) for Tony Ayres

-He also completed his first TV series, Season 1 of Nowhere Boys, Matchbox Pictures (first screened in Australia Nov 2013), in which he received his first AACTA nomination for best Australian Original Music Score for TV.
+In 2013 he also began his TV career with the music for Nowhere Boys, Matchbox Pictures (first screened in Australia Nov 2013), in which he received his first AACTA nomination for best Australian Original Music Score for TV.
+In 2014/15 he completed season 2 of Nowhere Boys..
+The first half of 2015, Cornel has been working on the 6-part Supernatural/Drama “Glitch” (dir.
+Emma Freeman), to be aired July 2015.

 Cornel is also renowned as one of Australia’s most in demand composers for the advertising industry, having scored over 150 TV commercials both locally and internationally.
 His work in this sector has been recognised with multiple awards.